hm-lang/core/proposals/README.md

 (presumably a `string` type) into a big integer.

-There are a few reserved keywords, like `if`, `elif`, `else`, `with`, `return`, `what`, which are function-like but will consume the rest of the statement.
+There are a few reserved keywords, like `if`, `elif`, `else`, `with`, `return`, `what`, `in`, which are function-like but may consume the rest of the statement.
 E.g., `return X + 5` will return the value `(X + 5)` from the enclosing function.
 There are some reserved namespaces like `Old`, `New`, `Other`, `First`, `Second`, `NonNull`, `NotNull`, `Unused`,